Become a Guest Vendor

 Introducing a New Opportunity for Local Producers

-This summer, the Pike Place Market will begin a new “pop-up” program at the entrance to the Economy Building Arcade at First and Pike.
+This summer, the Pike Place Market will begin a new “pop-up” program at the entrance to the Economy Market at First Avenue and Pike Street.
 The Market, long known as the place to “Meet the Producer” just as importantly allows producers to “Meet their Customer.”

 These new vendor spaces will be short term opportunities- rotating new small businesses every 2, 4, or 6 weeks and proving each startup a chance to test their products, gauge customer interest and develop some experience working in a fixed location – but without the obligations and hassle of renting a storefront.

 The Pike Place Market will provide the basic location and set up for pop-up retailing, help promote the small businesses and provide a high profile location to build a brand.

 Please read program qualifications and operation before applying, here.

 We are looking for creative, innovative producers of specialty artisan food products and personally designed, handmade goods produced in Washington State using locally sourced ingredients when possible.

 - Vendors may not have an established storefront location, but preferably have established a business identity at farmers markets or through on-line merchandising of their product.
 Vendors may have a fixed location rented or owned for production / studio / manufacturing but this location must not also operate as a retail storefront.

 - Vendors must commit to operating their stall Thursday through Monday (5 days) and be personally present as the producer 3 of those days.